Why Is Work Experience So Important To Hiring Managers?

 Lastly, there are the onboarding costs associated with employing a new member of staff, such as administration and training.

 These costs can run into several thousand pounds per new employee, depending on the nature of the business.
 No manager wants to waste such valuable time and resources in training someone to do a job, only to find out that they don’t like it and leave within a short time.
 Such a mistake could cost a business thousands of pounds.
 This is why a lack of experience presents such a huge risk to a business.

-A piece of paper proving a graduate’s level of knowledge is rarely enough to convince an employer of their ability to do a job.
+A piece of paper proving a graduate’s level of knowledge is rarely enough to convince an employer of their ability to do a future job.
 Soft skills such as the ability to mentor other team members or stay calm during a conflict are not skills that can be acquired by sitting exams.

-It is for this reason why corporate giants offer graduate programmes to encourage high achievers to get a foot in the door at their company.
+It is for this reason why corporate giants offer graduate programmes and work shadowing programs to encourage young people and high achievers to get a foot in the door at their company.
 Only once completing the programme would their application be considered for a permanent position within the business.

 The most apparent reason hiring managers ask about previous work experience is for reassurance of an individual’s ability to do a job.
 If someone works in a given position for a certain length of time, they will likely garner a particular set of skills.

-For example, an employer might be willing to consider a First-Line Support Technician a Second Line Support job.
+For example, potential employers might be willing to consider a First-Line Support Technician a Second Line Support job.
 However, the same individual might have to organise a voluntary work placement before they receive any paid work as a Junior Project Manager.

 Within the Adria team, there is not a single one of us who has not had a career change at some point.
 For example, our directors both started out as biologists.
 Our Marketing Manager used to design shoes, and one of our consultants has changed jobs seven times!